narcode/codeklavier/ACTIVITIES.md

 August 2018: CodeKlavier paper and performance will be presented at the [International Computer Music Conference](https://icmc2018.org/) in Daegu, Korea!
 In the proceedings you can find our first CodeKlavier published paper.

-June 2018: Performance and lecture-demonstration at MuSA 2018 at IMWI, Karlsruhe.
+June 2018: Performance and lecture-demonstration at MuSA 2018 at IMWI Karlsruhe, Germany.
 Our presentation includes a special CodeKlavier "presentation mode" where we use various CodeKlavier piano techniques to live code the presentation.
 This event will also feature a performance of Huygbrid and a more developed version of the CKalculator.
 There was also a performance of Huygbrid (previously Hybrid) and CKalculator at Ephemere in Studio Loos, Netherlands.

 May 2018: Performance of two new prototypes, Hybrid and CKalculator at WORM in Rotterdam as part of the Algo~rhythms series.